Some years ago, Ben Robbins described his West Marches campaign.

 Even though West Marches campaigns weren’t originally hex crawls, I don’t see why the GM wouldn’t use hex maps for planning.
 I can probably draw the major overland map at six-mile hex resolution (or lower-resolution — 24-mile or 96-mile hexes — if I thought I had to) so I can plan for the stuff that’s waaaaaay over there, even if I know nothing yet about what’s in between.
 I can fit a lot on a page when I don’t need to show any detail (see below).
 I can imagine having a single-page overland map of the Hex Marches that shows the Town (starting point) and the major, way-over-there stuff.
 Using the right software (Hexographer/Worldographer would of course be a good choice) I can easily put that together and zoom into linked maps showing the sites of interest.

-Still, I think this fits into GreyKnight’s “not exactly what Keith planned, and that’s awesome” category.
+Still, I think this fits into GreyKnight’s “no, and that’s awesome” category.
 I had originally focused on a graph to show the connections between regions, then wandered through rendering that graph via a hex map, which got kind of derailed by drawing regions of the recommended size instead of purely abstractly.
 I might still go back to drawing a graph, but I think I might make that more an ‘informational graph’ (i.e. how the lore connects things) rather than focusing on proximity.

 Ah well, these things happen when taking ideas from thoughts to words.
 All good.